 - All District-wide design guidelines for Development Controls apply to District Connectors. - Loading docks should only be placed when and where necessary in order to maintain a safe, continuous pedestrian experience.
-Avoid such features as parking and garage entrances on these streets when possible in order to maintain continuous pedestrian experience. - The size of vehicle access points should be limited. - Recommended maximum of 55 dBA at boundary line for continuous noise, 65 dBA for impact noise; or not above existing ambient volumes.
+Avoid such features as parking and garage entrances on these streets when possible in order to maintain continuous pedestrian experience. - The size of vehicle-access points should be limited. - The Plan recommends a maximum of 55 dBA at Boundary line for continuous noise, 65 dBA for impact noise, or building noise not above existing ambient volumes.